ea5gvk/m0glj-HBNet-GPS/README.md

 ![ ](https://raw.githubusercontent.com/kf7eel/hblink3/hbnet/HBNet.png  "Logo")

-HBNet is a fork of HBLink3 the extends the functionality of HBLink through several optional features, making it more of a usable application and less of a framework.
+HBNet is a fork of [HBlink3](https://github.com/HBLink-org/hblink3) the extends the functionality of HBLink through several optional features, making it more of a usable application and less of a framework.
 HBNet aims to be complete and easy to use application that can be used to build, administrate, and run a DMR network.

-HBNet consists of 2 parts, web control panel, and the actual DMR server, based on HBLink.
+HBNet consists of 2 parts, HBNet Web Server and the actual DMR server, based on HBLink.

 ### User end features: